The fabrication of dentures must meet both functional and aesthetic criteria, and we should encourage the patient to maintain careful hygiene.

 Also called removable, because they may be put in and taken out by the patient.
 There are two groups, namely:

 a.
-Removable metal prostheses, known as skeletal.
+Removable metal or acrylic prostheses, known as skeletal.
 They are partial tooth-tissue supported dentures, which is to say, they are fastened both to the teeth and the gums, and are used when the patient still has some of their natural teeth.
 They are used when the patient has some residual tooth that can contribute to retention of the forged or cast, retainer prosthesis therefore making them tooth-tissue supported.

 b.
 Removable acrylic or complete prostheses, commonly known as "partial dentures", are used when the patient has no tooth and are made from resin, being therefore tissue-supported due to the lack of support for clamping.